GoogleCloudPlatform/cloud-image-tests/test_suites/README.md

 network speeds.
 This test launches up to 3 sets of servers and clients: default network, jumbo frames network, and tier1 networking tier.

+### Test suite: networkinterfacenaming

+#### TestNetworkInterfaceNamingScheme

+Tests that the network interface names follow an acceptable scheme.
+On Linux, only older images should be using the `eth0` scheme.
+New images should use Predictable Network Interface names.
+IDPF and MLX5 NICs should follow their own scheme.

+On Windows, interfaces should be named Ethernet*

 ### Test suite: oslogin
 Validate that the user can SSH using OSLogin, and that the guest agent can correctly provision a VM to utilize OSLogin.